Overview

 We structure the assignment so scope packaging, field coordination, and owner communication stay tied to the same schedule logic from preconstruction through closeout.

-- Yard and trailer storage logic resolved early
+- Yard and trailer storage logic resolved in preconstruction so the site plan reflects real operational needs

 Applications